tezedge/tezedge-firewall/README.md

 ### Docker

-Run it in docker, it should be privileged.
+Run it in docker.
+It should be privileged.
 ```
 docker run --privileged -d simplestakingcom/tezedge-firewall:v0.1.3
 ```

 The file `/tmp/tezedge_firewall.sock` in the Docker container is a Unix domain socket.
-This socket is a communication channel with the TezEdge node.
+This socket is the communication channel with the TezEdge node.
 The TezEdge node must have access to this file.

 ## How can I know whether the firewall is working?

-The `ip` linux util can be used to list all the XDP programs running it.
+The `ip` Linux util can be used to list all the XDP programs running it.
 In Ubuntu, this is provided by the `iproute2` package.
 Install it if necessary.

 ```
 sudo apt install -y iproute2